SpezialK-dev/knowleadge-base/Operating-Systems/Linux/creating-Image.md

 #### Error <> is missing profiledef.sh

 the file is inside of the image.
+That you are building you should specify to that